fisodd/www-fisodd-com/content/demo/tufte.rst

    where many of the concerns of good typography are well outside the control of the content developers.

-The B-side theme does explictly load the bold and italic variants of Roboto for bold (strong) and italic (emphasis), instead of relying on the browser to mechanically transform the text.
+The B-side theme does explicitly load the bold and italic variants of Roboto for bold (strong) and italic (emphasis), instead of relying on the browser to mechanically transform the text.
 This is typographic best practice.